A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

+After training and evaluation, the models are ready for deployment.
+They are applied to generate an urban-rural map of Africa based on the predicted land cover classes.
+We have released the urban-rural map, which has been independently evaluated using DHS survey data.
+It is important to note that the five-fold cross-validation described earlier was used only for training and evaluating the intermediate land cover classifications.
+Evaluating the model on its own prediction maps does not constitute a true assessment.
+Therefore, the final outputs are generated and categorized into three classes: urban, rural, and NonHS.

-\textbf{Output generation: smooth tiling. } After the models have been trained and evaluated, it is time for deployment.
-They can now be used to generate land cover maps of Africa.
-The simplest procedure would be to feed the model, as input, a grid of non-overlapping tiles covering the desired area and join them together in one larger image.
+The simplest procedure would be to feed to the model, as input, a grid of non-overlapping tiles covering the desired area and join them together in one larger image.
 This method does however lead to unwanted edge effects in the final image.
-As the models have been trained on images of dimension $250\times 250$ px, using the same input dimensions when running inference is the natural choice.
+As the models have been trained on images of dimensions 250~px $\times$ 250~px, using the same input dimensions when running inference is the natural choice.
 The deep model can be applied to images of arbitrary size, as it is a fully-convolutional-network, but should work optimally for the dimensions trained on.
-A method for smoother image tiling was implemented \cite{conv_lstm_placement}, to reduce the aforementioned edge effects.
+A method for smoother image tiling was implemented \cite{pfeuffer2019semantic} to reduce the aforementioned edge effects.
 The edge effects are a result of the outer edge of an image getting less surrounding context, leading to neighboring tile edges not always matching.
-To reduce this problem, only the center of the prediction (which has the most context) is kept, while the outer edge of the prediction is thrown away as shown in Figure \ref{fig:smooth_tiling_unsmooth_smoothened}(a).
-This is displayed in Figure A larger number of (partially overlapping) image tiles are then needed to stitch together the full output tile.
-With neighboring tiles now receiving more context along the edges, it appears smoother and more accurate in Figure \ref{fig:smooth_tiling_unsmooth_smoothened}(b).
+To reduce this problem, only the center of the prediction (which has the most context) is kept, while the outer edge of the prediction is thrown away, as shown in Figure~\ref{fig:smooth_tiling_unsmooth_smoothened}(a).
+A larger number of (partially overlapping) image tiles are then needed to stitch together the full output tile.
+With neighboring tiles now receiving more context along the edges, the resulting urban-rural map appears smoother and more accurate, as shown in Figure~\ref{fig:smooth_tiling_unsmooth_smoothened}(b).

+To summarize, we employed a cropping-based overlap strategy to geerate the final map using the steps below, \begin{itemize} \item The full mosaic was divided into overlapping tiles with 50\% overlap between adjacent tiles in both x and y directions.
+This ensured that each location was covered by multiple inference windows. \item From each predicted tile, only the central region with 125~px $\times$ 125~px was retained.
+The outer border areas, where contextual information is incomplete, were discarded. \item The cropped central patches were then mosaicked seamlessly by placing them in their corresponding spatial locations.
+Therefore, no pixel averaging or blending was performed, and overlapping predictions were replaced by the central crop of each tile. \end{itemize}